New law allows Kansas drivers to refuse field sobriety tests

 WICHITA, Kan.
 (AP) — Kansas drivers can no longer be charged with a crime for refusing a field sobriety test under a new state law.

-The decision to strike the law making it a separate violation comes amid court rulings on whether motorists driving on streets and highways give implied consent to sobriety tests.
+The decision to strike the law designating a separate violation comes as state appellate courts and the U.S. Supreme Court have reversed course on whether motorists give implied consent to sobriety tests.

+"The court interpretations have continued to change, so sometimes the Legislature feels like it has been chasing a moving target," said John Carmichael, D-Wichita, ranking minority member on the Kansas House Judiciary Committee.

+The Kansas DUI Judicial Council, which is made up of lawyers and other experts, is still working on a new overall scheme for DUI laws.

 Information from: The Wichita (Kan.)
 Eagle, http://www.kansas.com